Gomes-Gustavo/eda-entertainment-platform-survey/README.md

 ## About Unwind

-Unwind is a digital entertainment platform concept in development by a member of the statistics project group that allows users to:
+Unwind is a digital entertainment platform in development by a member of the statistics project group that allows users to:
 - Organize and track consumption of movies, series, and games in one place
 - Create personalized shelves with ratings and bookmarks
 - Build thematic collections (e.g., Marvel content)